A Multi-Perspective Benchmark and Moderation Model for Evaluating Safety and Adversarial Robustness: MultiModality Evaluation

+While GGuard achieves SOTA performance in binary safe/unsafe detection, evaluating its performance across the 23 fine-grained risk categories reveals the inherent complexities of multi-label moderation.
+As noted in Section 8, the transition from binary moderation to specific sub-categorization introduces a phenomenon we term taxonomic overlap.

+Taxonomic overlap occurs when an unsafe input exhibits traits that span multiple, equally valid safety dimensions.
+Because human language is rarely confined to a single vector of harm, the model frequently predicts subcategories that overlap with, but do not exactly match, the singular ground-truth label provided by human annotators.
+For example, a prompt containing a racial slur and a physical threat could legitimately be classified as Hate Speech (S8), Harassment (S10), or Violence (S1).

+We conducted a qualitative analysis of GGuard's predictions to systematically evaluate this overlap (detailed examples are provided in Appendix \ref{subsec:subcategories}).
+We observed high entanglement between categories such as Criminal Planning (S3) and Illegal Activity (S15), as well as between Sexism and general Toxic Language.
+Notably, when GGuard "misses" the exact ground-truth subcategory, it almost always selects a semantically adjacent violation and correctly outputs a binary "Unsafe" label.

+This analysis confirms that while strict exact-match accuracy for fine-grained subcategories remains a challenging open problem for the field, training on a diverse 106-subcategory taxonomy allows GGuard to build a highly robust, generalized understanding of harm boundaries, driving its superior binary classification performance.

-\subsection{MultiModality Evaluation}
+\section{MultiModality Evaluation}

 To further examine the adaptability of our approach beyond the text-only setting, we extend our evaluation to multimodal scenarios.
-In particular, we investigate whether the improvements observed in text-based moderation also translate to settings where visual inputs are involved.
-This transition is motivated by the growing prevalence of harmful or policy-violating content in images and mixed-media formats, and the increasing adoption of vision–language models in real-world moderation pipelines.
+In particular, we investigate whether the improvements observed in text-based moderation also translate to settings involving visual inputs.
+This transition is motivated by the growing prevalence of harmful or policy-violating content in images and mixed-media formats, as well as the increasing adoption of vision–language models in real-world moderation pipelines.

-While this work primarily focuses on text-based content moderation, we also conducted preliminary evaluations using Gemma3-12, a multimodal model capable of generating text from visual inputs.
+While this work primarily focuses on text-based content moderation, we also conducted preliminary evaluations using Gemma3-12, a multimodal model that generates text from visual inputs.
 Leveraging its image-to-text capabilities, we evaluated GGuard on UnsafeBench, a multimodal benchmark dataset spanning over 11 categories with both real-world and AI-generated examples, for the task of visual content moderation \cite{qu2024unsafebenchbenchmarkingimagesafety}.